 Plato’s shadows are forms cast on the wall of a cave.
 In The Republic he uses these shadows as an allegory of how easily we can be trapped in ignorance by our failure to recognize the difference between reality and appearances.
 We might call that trap one dimensional thinking or imagining that what we see, even three dimensionally, is the limit of our vision, the limit of what is real.
 So when we look at an impossible form, like the one in this painting, we’re inclined to see an illusion, a trompe l’oeil, that tricks us into thinking that what we see cannot be real, even though it exists mathematically.

 A dolmen (loc.cit.) is a megalithic structure consisting of two or more upright stones supporting a large, flat capstone.
 Dating from the late neolithic period, four to three thousand years before the present, dolmen are sometimes called “portals” thought to be associated with burials.
 But who knows?
 Their structure is mysterious in both function and construction.
 If “portal” is an appropriate attribution, for whom? to where? and how?
 Who knows?
-And yet there they are wrapt by our perception in the profound repose of the cave.
+And yet there they are, opening to enter or leave the mystery of Plato's cave.

 At the center of the tree form are nine hearts.